Nuitka/Nuitka-website/site/info/scons-backend-failure.rst

 ################################

 ****************************
- The Problem in a few Words
+ The Problem in a Few Words
 ****************************

-Nuitka is using a "Backend C" compiler to create program code, be it extension modules, accelerated binaries, standalone or onefile.
-During this phase a compilation error occurred.
+Nuitka uses a "Backend C" compiler to create program code.
+That applies to all outputs: extension modules, accelerated binaries, standalone, or onefile.
+During this final phase, a compilation error occurred.

 ************
  Background
 ************

-When generating the C code things can go wrong, and when the C compiler looks at generated, correct code, things can also go wrong.
+When generating the C code, things can go wrong, and when the C compiler looks at generated, correct code, things can also go wrong.
 You seem to have encountered this now.